 Servo – A servo is a control system which allows precise movement of motors for accuracy and speed.
 This technology is an upgrade from pneumatic technology.

-Side Sealer - A side sealer uses centre-folded shrink film opened up with the product sat inside, surrounded by three open sides.
+What is a Side Sealer? - A side sealer uses centre-folded shrink film opened up with the product sat inside, surrounded by three open sides.
 The machine sealing bar seals the sides which then creates a ‘tube’ of film around the product.
 As the products then progress through the machine, the back of the pack is ‘cross-sealed’ through the action of the sealing bar coming down to separate one product from the next.
 Side sealers give a totally enclosed pack and usually give a tighter bag than ‘L’ sealers.
 They also operate at faster speeds than other models.
 A key feature of side sealers is their ability to wrap products of unlimited lengths, whereas ‘L’ sealers are restricted to the frame size.

 What is a Single Chamber Shrink Tunnel?– This term refers to the size of the ‘oven’ area of the shrink tunnel, between the infeed and outfeed belts.
 A single chamber is the standard size, which allows the film around most packs to be exposed to the heat for long enough as it moves through to shrink down neatly and tightly.

 What is a Sleeve Sealer?– These machines utilise two single-wound shrink film reels, one sat above and one sat below.
 The machine seals the film layers together on each side, effectively creating a ‘sleeve’ with two open ends, hence the machine’s name.
 A typical product that would be wrapped on a sleeve sealer would be a multi-pack of water bottles.
 This equipment is predominantly used in transit applications.